openslice/io.openslice.main/doc/nfvcatalogs.md

 ## Request a new NSD deployment (this is different in comparison to Services)

-An developer requests a new network service deployment (which NSD, tentative dates, target infrastructure, etc.).
+A developer requests a new network service deployment (which NSD, tentative dates, target infrastructure, etc.).
 The request is marked as UNDER_REVIEW

 * The administrator is notified about the new request and he has the following options:
 * Schedule the deployment for the requested dates or propose other dates.
 The request is marked as SCHEDULED
 * Reject the request for some reason.
 The Request is marked as REJECTED